The Project Finance Law Review: Counterparty Risk

 In a take-or-pay agreement, the buyer must take and pay for or alternatively pay (as liquidated damages) the contract price even if it does not buy or use the entire agreed amount of the relevant product being produced by the project.
 Where any such payment is made, the purchaser is sometimes entitled to receive an equivalent amount of product at a later date.

 Similar to a supply agreement, offtake contracts are typically for a pre-agreed period at an agreed price.
-However, project products may be highly or somewhat commoditised or marketable (or both) such that sales on a shorter term or spot basis at prevailing market prices may be more appropriate or achievable for the relevant product's market.
-This will be particularly so where the project product is highly traded or where there are a large number of potential buyers as opposed to products for which there is a limited market and associated small pool of available potential offtakers.
+However, project products may be highly or somewhat commoditised or marketable (or both), such that sales on a shorter term or spot basis at prevailing market prices may be more appropriate or achievable for the relevant product's market.
+This will be particularly so where the project product is highly traded or where there are a large number of potential buyers as opposed to products for which there is a limited market and an associated small pool of available potential offtakers.

 Pricing under offtake agreements may be critical and, depending upon the particular project product and its market, project financiers may require price certainty.
 Alternatively, financiers may take some or all of the market price risk, but seek certainty around volume of offtake to gain assurance regarding revenue flow.